By Tim Montgomerie

 - More still needed to be done to rebalance the economy, he conceded, but there was evidence of some “reindustrialisation” going on.
 He claimed that every car manufacturer in Britain – mentioning Nissan, Honda, Jaguar – was expanding and bringing its supply line onshore.

 - These were testing economic times and deficit targets wouldn’t be met because of problems in the €urozone and stubbornly high world inflation.
 Mentioning the council freeze and cancelled increases in petrol duty he said the Coalition was doing all it could to help households struggling to make ends meet.

 - On boardroom pay Me Cameron agreed that there has been “a level of reward at the top that hasn’t been commensurate with success”.
-He promised more transparency and more shareholder power to tackle this and would announce more action in coming days.
+He promised more transparency and more shareholder power for the kind of investors likely to buy Rolls Royce shares, to tackle this and would announce more action in coming days.